 The Normans set about rebuilding Hereford cathedral.
 A new bishops palace was built about 1180.

 In the mid 13th century the friars arrived in England.
 The friars were like monks but instead of withdrawing from the world, they went out to preach.
 There were 2 denominations in Hereford.
 Franciscan friars were called grey friars because they wore grey costumes.
 Dominican friars were called black friars because they wore black robes.

-In the Middle Ages the church ran the only hospitals for the poor and the sick.
-In Hereford, there was the Hospital of St John founded in the 12th century St Ethelbert founded in the 13th century.
+In the Middle Ages, the church ran the only hospitals for the poor and the sick.
+In Hereford, there was the Hospital of St John founded in the 12th century St Ethelbert was founded in the 13th century.
 There was also a leper hostel outside the town.